1-Sartaj-1/SQL-Youtube-Analytics-Project/README.md

 ```
 ![Alt text](cat_views.png)

-Next, we can see categories which got the most amount of likes on average:
+Next, we can see categories which got the most amount of likes on average.
+We will use the HAVING clause because it filters the groups based on the calculated average after aggregation.
 ```sql
 SELECT Category, AVG(Likes) AS average_likes
 FROM Youtube_data